How to charge a smartphone

 To check the progress of the charge, turn the smartphone on while it's connected to power.
 If the battery symbol appears full, the smartphone is fully charged.
 Many smartphones will also show the charge level as a percentage.
 If the smartphone shows 100%, you can unplug it from mains power.

-Well done, you've completed the acivity on How to charge a smartphone.
+You've completed the activity on How to charge a smartphone.

 In this activity you have learnt that the battery in a smartphone needs to be recharged every now and then, and that you can recharge from a mains power socket, or a desktop or laptop computer.

-Next up, Comparing devices, where we compare a smartphone with computing devices you may have learnt about in previous desktop, laptop and tablet courses.
+Next up, Comparing devices, is where we compare a smartphone with computing devices you may have learnt about in the previous desktop, laptop and tablet courses.